getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 ### Success

 We've done it!
 With these simple changes we've successfully conquered our memory usage.
 We could stop here and be happy.
 But there is this unspoken problem that we've not considered.
 We have to scan the full dataset for every query.
-For our use case, there's not many ways to avoid that but there are a few and in cases where we do have to perform a table scan it would be nice if those scans were faster.
+For our use case, there are not many ways to avoid that but there are a few and in cases where we do have to perform a table scan it would be nice if those scans were faster.

 ### Making Schema Changes